testsmt/yinyang/docs/building_on.rst

 Devise a custom mutation strategy ..................................

 1. Add a new generator class to ``src/generators``, e.g., ``CustomGenerator.py``.
-A generator takes path to a single SMT-LIB as in its constructor, parses the corresponding SMT-LIB file into a Script object and returns the mutated Script class.
-The mutation should usuallybe implemented in a separate generate method, e.g. ``CustomGenerator.py::generate()``.
+A generator takes a path to a single SMT-LIB as in its constructor, parses the corresponding SMT-LIB file into a Script object, and returns the mutated Script class.
+The mutation should usually be implemented in a separate generate method, e.g. ``CustomGenerator.py::generate()``.
 For an example, consider ``src/generators/TypeAwareOpMutation.py``.

 2. Add strategy to commandline option argument ``--strategy`` in ``src/args.py``.